dstackai/dstack/docs/docs/index.md

 # What is dstack?

-`dstack` is an open-source container orchestration engine for running AI workloads across diverse cloud providers and on-premises data centers.
+`dstack` is an open-source container orchestration engine for running AI workloads across diverse cloud providers and on-prem data centers.
 It simplifies provisioning compute resources, managing dev environments, executing tasks on clusters, and deploying services.

-!!! info "Cloud and on-premises"
+#### Cloud and on-prem

-    `dstack` allows workload orchestration on both cloud and on-premises clusters.
+`dstack` allows workload orchestration on both cloud and on-prem servers.
 Supported cloud providers include AWS, GCP, Azure, OCI, Lambda, TensorDock, Vast.ai, RunPod, and CUDO.

-!!! info "Accelerators"
+For on-prem servers, see [fleets](fleets.md#__tabbed_1_2).

+#### Accelerators

 `dstack` supports NVIDIA GPUs and Google Cloud TPUs out of the box.

 ## How does it work?

-!!! info "Installation"
-    Before using `dstack`, [install](installation/index.md) the `dstack` server and configure credentials and other settings for each cloud account that you intend to use.
+> Before using `dstack`, [install](installation/index.md) the server and configure cloud credentials and other settings for each backend that you intend to use.

 #### 1. Define configurations

 `dstack` supports three types of run configurations:

-* [`dev environment`](concepts/dev-environments.md) &mdash; for interactive development using a desktop IDE
+* [Dev environments](dev-environments.md) &mdash; for interactive development using a desktop IDE
-* [`task`](concepts/tasks.md) &mdash; for any kind of batch jobs or web applications (supports distributed jobs)
+* [Tasks](tasks.md) &mdash; for any kind of batch jobs or web applications (supports distributed jobs)
-* [`service`](concepts/services.md)&mdash; for production-grade deployment (supports auto-scaling and authorization)
+* [Services](services.md)&mdash; for production-grade deployment (supports auto-scaling and authorization)

 Each type of run configuration allows you to specify commands for execution, required compute resources, retry policies, auto-scaling rules, authorization settings, and more.